Shein: Expansion in North America and potential IPO

-In June 2024, Shein announced that it filed on the London Stock Exchange for an initial public offering, which generated criticism from human rights groups.
-In April 2025, the Financial Conduct Authority approved Shein’s initial public offering prospectus.
+In June 2024, Shein announced that it filed on the London Stock Exchange for an initial public offering, which generated criticism from human rights groups and policy researchers.
+In April 2025, the Financial Conduct Authority approved Shein's initial public offering prospectus.
 In April 2025, Bloomberg News reported that the Chinese government had blocked attempts by Shein to diversify its supply chain away from mainland China.
 Also in April, Shein raised the prices of its products for customers in the United States due to tariffs imposed by Donald Trump on goods imported from China, and in May 2025, Bloomberg News reported that Shein's IPO plans had stalled due to the effects of these tariffs.
 Shein also failed to secure the approval of the China Securities Regulatory Commission to list in London and is instead considering a listing in Hong Kong, according to The Guardian.
 Shein is reported to consider moving its headquarters back to China in order to sway the Chinese government to permit an IPO in Hong Kong.